elstoc/react-components/README.md

-# Getting Started with Create React App
+# Chris's Component Library

+This is intended to be a reusable set of components for use in my websites.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The Create React App README follows for reference...

+---

 ## Available Scripts